pyside/PySide/doc/pysideapi2.rst

 Since the beginning one of the PySide goals was to be API compatible with PyQt4, but with some (documented) exceptions.
 For example, PySide will not export to Python components marked as deprecated on C++ Qt.
+All the modifications follow the `PSEP101 <http://www.pyside.org/docs/pseps/psep-0101.html>`_ as its guideline.

-The latest release of PyQt4 came with improvements on the pythonic front, being the extinction of QString a good example.
+The release 4.7 of PyQt4 came with improvements on the pythonic front, being the extinction of QString a good example.
 PySide followed this change, except in one point: while PyQt4 has conserved the old behavior as optional, PySide bindings fully adopted the new API - completely removing QString.
 No turning